 Please save mainLoop.py, Analysis101.java, Analysis102.py and psiMuMu.slcio to your harddisk. psiMuMu.slcio is a small datasample, Analysis101.java is our analysis module, which is taken straight from the JAS3 examples, Analysis102.py is a slightly modified Jython version of the Java module and mainL oop.py is the wrapper that takes care of loading the analysis module correctly.
-After compiling the java file with javac Analysis101.java you can start the program with jython mainLoop.py which will loop over the data sample and create a file exampleAnalysis.aida.
+After compiling the java file with you can start the program with jython mainLoop.py which will loop over the data sample and create a file exampleAnalysis.aida.
 Please note that this file contains both the output from the Java module and the output from the Jython module.

+'''

+javac Analysis101.java

+'''

+You can add your own analysis modules by replacing

+'''

+loop.add(Analysis101())

+loop.add(Analysis102())

+'''

-loop loop p.add(Analysis101()) p.add(Analysis102()) with yo our analysis modules Don't forget to import your Java modules with import MyJavaAanalysisModule and your Jython modules with from MyJythonModuleName import MyJythonClassName
+with your analysis modules

+Don't forget to import your Java modules with

+import MyJavaAanalysisModule

+and your Jython modules with

+from MyJythonModuleName import MyJythonClassName